Your Complete Guide to a Tahiti Honeymoon

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 If you're considering a Tahiti honeymoon, it's a great choice if you ask us.
-A speedy seven-hour flight time from Los Angeles or San Francisco, French Polynesia is an easier destination to reach and fall in love with.
+Just a seven-hour flight from Los Angeles or San Francisco, French Polynesia is a top honeymoon destination that's easy to reach and fall in love with.
 Best known for its too-blue-to-be-real lagoons and popular honeymoon islands like Bora Bora and Moorea, the country actually includes more than 150 islands along its tropical overseas collectivity.
 These beautiful islands in the South Pacific are truly a dream honeymoon destination.

 The ocean (called "Moana" in Tahitian) plays a huge role in everything from culture to food to hobbies in Tahiti.
 That makes it an excellent destination for newlyweds who want to spend more time in swimsuits than sneakers during their honeymoon.
 Overwater bungalows, scuba diving, sunset catamaran tours, and whatever water activity you can think of are readily available across the islands of Tahiti.
 However, if you do want to break a sweat, you'll also find options to hike, mountain bike, and even explore caves throughout French Polynesia.
 It's a wonderful honeymoon for couples that want the luxury getaway with more than just tanning on the beach all day.

-Remember: when you're planning, the country is technically called "French Polynesia," though many people use the name "Tahiti" to refer to the entire country.
+Remember: when you're planning your honeymoon, the country is technically called "French Polynesia," though many people use the name "Tahiti" to refer to the entire country.
 However, Tahiti is actually the name of the capital island (where you'll find the only international airport and higher activity).
 Be sure to make note of which island your hotels and activities are on when making plans.

 Sunset in Tahiti